 Know if the best beaches are really that close to the thundering waterfalls you want to hike to.

-See what other adventures are waiting for you
+See what other adventures are waiting for your camera

-Luckily for you, we’ve mapped out the absolute favorite things to do in Costa Rica and grouped them all together so you know what places are close to each other (easily done in a few days) or ones that you’ll need a day or two of travel time to reach, since they’re on opposites sides of the country.
-So handy (you’re welcome).
+Luckily for you, we’ve mapped out the absolute favorite things to do in Costa Rica and grouped them all together!
+Now, it's easy to tell which places are close to each other (easily done in a few days) or ones that you’ll need a day or two of travel time to reach, since they’re on opposites sides of the country (you’re welcome).

 - Guanacaste Region